Skip to main content

 Alternatively, it may be easiest to pull the data using the web services:

-Capability: Series of Graphs
+Use Case: Series of Graphs

 Applies to: Daily Values (/dv)

-Current Conditions (/current) and Daily Values (/dv) can be configured to show a page with a series of graphs with selected data.
+Daily Values (/dv) can be configured to show a page with a series of graphs with selected data.
 The data shown could be for one or more locations at a time.
 Many users have bookmarked pages with this configuration that cannot be redirected correctly.

 Similar capability has been included in My Favorites for graphs showing the latest conditions.
 Learn more about the My Favorites page to see if it works for you.
 To reset your bookmark, use the following steps:

 1. Open an unconfigured My Favorites page.
-Keep your legacy url nearby for reference.
+Keep your legacy URL nearby for reference.

 2. Follow the three steps under the “Customize favorites” button.

 1. For configured locations, you may have a list already available in your legacy URL.
-Locations are 8 to 15 digit numbers and are in the url after “site_no” or “multiple_site_no” generally.
+Locations are 8 to 15 digit numbers and are in the URL after site_no or multiple_site_no generally.
 Pressing the “update locations” button updates the page with the names of those sites and the data available.

 2. Still can’t find your location identifier or want to look for other locations?
 Use the map on National Water Dashboard to find the correct location and copy the ID over to the My Favorites list.